 The Bright Institute at Knox College is a three-year program for professors of American history before 1848 at liberal arts colleges from across the United States.
-We are seeking our first cohort of dynamic and engaged scholars.
+We are seeking our second cohort of dynamic and engaged scholars.

 Each participant will receive $3000 in research support each year of the seminar.

 We're looking for professors of any rank at liberal arts colleges from across the United States who specialize in American history before 1848, and who would relish an intensive summer seminar with new colleagues on cutting-edge scholarship from that period.

 In keeping with the mission of Knox College, preference will be given to faculty working with traditionally underserved research topics, including Native and Indigenous history, African American history, Latinx history, and the history of women, gender, and sexuality.

 Please e-mail a cover letter detailing your current research project and pedagogical goals, a CV, and one letter of reference from your department chair, dean, or provost to Cate Denial, Director of the Bright Institute and Chair of History, at BrightInstitute2022@knox.edu.

 Applications are due by October 31, 2021.

 January 15, 2022 - Application Notification of Status